rstyczynski/terraform-oci-resource-dns-records/unit_test/README.md

 test_cleanup
 ```

-## ❌ Negative test: Crash on 409 during destroy due to parallelism enabled but no serialization
+## ❌ Negative test.
+Test 2: Crash on 409 during destroy due to parallelism enabled but no serialization

 Parallel execution without depends_on causes race condition and conflict.